 Pat the ribs dry with paper towels and then get your filleting knife ready.

-Remove the membrane by cutting one end of the membrane and pulling it out with paper towels while guiding the knife.
+Remove the silver skin or membrane by cutting one end of the thinner outer membrane and pulling it out with paper towels while guiding the shrap knife.

 Step 2: Season The Ribs

-Mix all the ingredients except for the glaze and the apple juice.
-Mix the ingredients in a bowl, apply the rub to the ribs, and allow the seasoning to sit for at least 5 minutes.
+Mix all the ingredients together except for the glaze and the apple juice.
+Mix the ingredients in a bowl and then apply the dry rub to the ribs and then allow the seasoning to sit for at least 5 minutes.

 Step 3: Preheat The Smoker

-You can also opt not to use a tray of water as it is only optional, and it will reduce the temperature inside the smoker, but if you want to make the ribs juicier, you can do this.
+You can also opt not to use a tray of water as it is only optional and it will actually reduce the temperature inside the smoker but if you want to make the ribs juicier, then you can do this.

 Step 4: Smoke The Ribs

 At the 1-hour mark, stop adding more wood as the smoker would have probably stabilized with the temperature.
-Prepare the glaze and then apple juice while you are waiting.
+Prepare the glaze and a little apple juice while you are waiting.

 Step 5: Rest And Serve

-Serve with sauce if you want or with your favorite side dishes while the ribs are still hot!
+Serve with BBQ sauce if you want or with your favorite side dishes that will match the smoke flavor while the ribs are still hot!